Head Hung Low

 “Sometimes, there just isn’t much to write about…”

 Head hung low, he glared down at his keyboard like he was in some sort of staring contest with the entire English alphabet.
 Taking a deep breath, he raised his fingers to type something, but nothing ever came to mind.
 A few jumbled words here.
 Half a fractured sentence there.
-Next thing he knew, he was smashing the backspace key like the fate of speculative literature depended on it.
+Next thing he knew, he was smashing the backspace key like the entire fate of speculative literature depended on it.

 “Fuck me,” he huffed; something he said quite often.
 “What’s wrong with me today?
 Why the hell am I even here?”

-Both were questions he’d been asking himself for over a week now, and both were questions he didn’t seem to have an answer for quiet yet.
+Both were questions he’d been asking himself for over a week now, and both were questions he didn’t seem to have an answer for quite yet.
 Just like the little blinking line he’d been staring at for the past few hours, they danced around in the forefront of his mind, fading in and out in regular intervals; a constant reminder that despite calling himself an author, he was ultimately at the mercy of his own intellectual creativity.
 And right now, that creativity couldn’t even remember the difference between an oxford comma and an em dash.

 ‘If I can just get started,’ he thought, ‘I can probably knock out at least a chapter.
 Maybe even two.’

 Of course, this was a complete and utter lie.
 He hadn’t finished a chapter in over a month, much less a few paragraphs.
 Though, I suppose one could also argue that when you’re a no-name author struggling to provide for your family, maybe lying to yourself isn’t such a bad idea.
 Hell, if anything, it’s probably the only thing you can do.
-That or take up drinking, of course.
+That or take up drinking.

 Filled with a renewed sense of annoyance, he let out another jumbled mess of curses before slamming his wrists against the desk and plucking away at his keyboard.
-Like a dying man composing his own narrative requiem, he struck each letter with all the force of a fallen angel, beating them into submission as he struggled to contrive an ideological framework worthy of his devotion.
+Like a dying man composing his own narrative requiem, he struck each key with all the force of a fallen angel, beating them into submission as he struggled to contrive an ideological framework worthy of his devotion.
 With each burst of half-crazed fury, he trudged through the marred fragments of his own imagination, as if by some miracle he might be able to mold the tides of fate to his whim, giving birth to a piece of literary perfection that all the world would marvel at for centuries to come!

 And then… Well, then he realized he had no idea where that train of thought was going.